monalizadsg/100days-of-code-log/README.md

 **Thoughts:** I was stucked with some problem for 2days.
 It is regarding with object vs array.
 I kind of using array instead of object which makes it complicated.

 ---

+### Day 49-51: September 15-17, Tuesday-Thursday

+**Thoughts:** I wasn't able to do much because I had a headache coming from the back of my eye so I had to take a break.

+---

+### Day 52-54: September 18-20, Friday-Sunday

+**Today's Objectives**:

+- Continue my tasks from my mentor

+**New thing(s) learned:** I continued doing the mockups from my tasks.

+**Thoughts:** I am getting comfortable with reading someone's code, it is a great opportunity to experience this kind of project. :)

+---